 Your front brake, same as a car, will do the most stopping for you.
 It’s the one that will respond well to loading up as you apply it, and it will stop you in the shortest distance.
 If you use it in the wrong situation though, you will loose you a lot of traction and reduce you ability to steer and balance.
 Prioritise the front brake if you’re on terrain that you can trust, or you’re going in a straight line and when you want to slow down quickly.

-Why is our front brake on the right in the UK?
+Why is the front brake on the right in the UK?

 In the UK we ride with our rear brake on the left and our front brake on the right.
-Most of the rest of the world run their brakes the other way round, but why?
+Most of the rest of the world run their brakes the other way round.
+Why?
 It’s actually to do with the side of the road that you drive on.